DemocracyEarth/paper/FAQ/FAQ-en.md

 **13. What will the ICO funds be used for?**

 Funds will be used for platform development and to cover day-to-day operational expenses.
 We have a lot of work ahead of us and we are going to need a small dedicated team to focus full-time on building what we envision in the whitepaper and outline in the [Democracy Earth short term development roadmap](https://www.dropbox.com/s/3hbe1ssdpg22je6/DEF-roadmap.pdf?dl=0).

+<a name="question-14"></a>
+**14. Why is the vote token a 'utility token'?
+Why not a 'security token'?**
+The vote token is a utility token, specifically designed to have the utility of voting (decision-making).
+By ‘staking’ a vote token, the owner is utilizing the token to signal their position on a decision/election.

+Security tokens provide the investor with an investment vehicle more in line with traditional investing.
+However, securities represent for-profit entities, where profits are distributed to shareholders.
+Therefore, security tokens really don’t work for the Democracy Earth Foundation, a California 501(c)(3) non-profit organization.

+Because the utility of the vote token aligns with the Foundation’s charitable cause (of removing corruption from public elections), the sale and transactions of the *vote* token are expected to be tax-free*, resulting in a better economic operating environment relative to for-profit entities.   [*per the Foundation's tax advisors, Deloitte]

+<a name="question-15"></a>
+**15. Where does the Democracy Earth *vote* token get its value?**
+The Democracy Earth Foundation vote token value is inextricably tied to the value of time - the value of which will be determined by an open and global market.

+The U.S. ‘minimum wage’ is $7.25 per hour, or $0.12 per minute.
+Because this currently represents the ‘low bar’ for the value of people’s time, the Foundation has set this at the initial offering price of the vote token, with discounted pre-sale pricing, depending on lockup choice.  $0.10 for no lockup .. $0.08 for 6 months .. or $0.06 for a 12-month lockup.
+This pricing gives investors a natural return ranging from 20% to 100% compared to the public price.

+While we cannot guarantee an appreciation, our expectations are that the vote token will ‘settle’ in the $15-50 per hour and then maintain a relatively stable price.
+This gives investors not only a solid store of value .. but a hedge against downside risk.

+In addition, because the utility of the vote token is directly in line with the charitable cause, token sales are tax-free and therefore eliminate the erosion of return due to taxation (Initial opinion of Deloitte, the Foundation’s international tax advisors.)